Web Scraping: How It All Started And Will BeMonday, October 22, 2018

 In 2004, Beautiful Soup was released.
 It is a library designed for Python.

-In computer programming, a library is a collection of script modules, like commonly used algorithms, that allows to be used without rewriting, simplifying the programming process.
+In computer programming, a library is a collection of script modules, like commonly used algorithms, that allows being used without rewriting, simplifying the programming process.

 In 2006, Stefan Andresen and his Kapow Software (acquired by Kofax in 2013) launched Web Integration Platform version 6.0, something now understood as visual web scraping software, which allows users to simply highlight the content of a web page and structure that data into a usable excel file, or database.